fivetran/dbt_fivetran_log/README.md

 Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions, or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Configuration
+### Accessing your destinations
+First, you'll need to ensure that dbt can access your destination(s) by providing credentials in your `~/.dbt/profiles.yml` file.
+Different types of warehouses may require different profile setups, which are laid out in the dbt docs [here](https://docs.getdbt.com/docs/supported-databases).

+Note: If you are using multiple BigQuery databases, you'll need to use the oauth authentication instead of service accounts.

+### When using a single destination
+If you are only looking at data from one destination, you'll just need to declare one source in `src_fivetran_log.yml`.
+We've included a largely complete template of a source, in which you only need to input the source `database` and `schema`.
+This source template includes freshness tests and, most importantly, table declarations, complete with descriptions and tests.
+You must include these table declarations in your source for the package to function.

+### When using multiple destinations
 Because the Fivetran Log connector exists at the *destination* level, you will need to declare each destination's log connector as a separate source in `src_fivetran_log.yml`.
+And due to how the `union_source_tables()` macro works, you'll need to declare the tables in each source definition.
+We've written out this table structure (with documentation and tests) in `src_fivetran_log.yml`.

-However, because each schema is identical in table structure, you can use [yaml anchors](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/) to avoid duplicating code.
+For each source destination, you'll need to provide the However, because each schema is identical in table structure, you can use [yaml anchors](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/) to remove code redundancy.
 You'll need to provide the structure in the first source, which you can then point to in subsequent ones.
 See the example configuration of two sources below:

 ```yml
 # src_fivetran_log.yml